The Best In PC Gaming Hardware

 Open the box and things get more interesting, as inside you’ll find:

 The mouse itself is a familiar design, an evolution of the old Logitech G5.
-It’s got a distinctive silvery pattern (tarnished metal?) on top and hard plastic with a gritty texture along the sides.
-There are ten buttons available on the G500 – the two main buttons, scrollwheel click plus left/right tilt, two dpi buttons on the top left and three more buttons on the left side.
+It’s got a distinctive silvery pattern (tarnished metal?) on top and the sides are made of hard plastic with a gritty texture.
+There are ten buttons available on the G500 – the two main buttons, scroll-wheel click plus left/right tilt, two dpi buttons on the top left and three more buttons on the left side.
 The G500 also has a braided cable with a silver USB connector (the cheapskates didn’t gold-plate it).

-Also on top of the mice are three red LEDs.
-These indicate the current DPI setting from a total of three, each of which can be configured using the Logitech Setpoint drivers.
+The current DPI setting is indicated by three red LEDs sat on top of the mouse.
+There Logitech Setpoint drivers are used to configure these three settings.
 By default the two buttons on top of the G500 control the dpi switching.
 It’s a simple system that works very well.

 Flip over the mouse and you’ll find the slot for the weight cartridge.
 Yes, the G500 has a variable weight system using the same mechanism as the old G5.
 A removable cartridge holds up to six weights, and in the very smart weight box you will find six 4.5g and six 1.7g weights.
 You can mix and match any combination of weights up to 27g.
 I loaded up the maximum weight and immediately liked the new feeling, but then I like a hefty feel to my mice.

-One thing to note is that the sensor on the G500 is not in the centre – it’s mounted towards the front of the mouse.
+One thing to note is that the sensor on the G500 is not in the centre.
+It’s actually mounted towards the front of the mouse.

 Setting Up The Drivers For The Logitech G500